List of schools on the Isle of Wight: Primary schools

+Arreton St. George's Primary school and Cowes Primary School Closed in 2025.

+Yarmouth Church of England Primary School is now closed.

 Middle schools

 Previous middle schools below have now been phased out during the transition to a two-tier education system.
 Education on the Island has really suffered since this happened and most of the secondary schools are now deemed unsatisfactory or have gone into special measures.

 There were originally 16 state-maintained middle schools on the Isle of Wight, including two voluntary aided church schools (which were the foundation for the new Christ the King College) and two controlled church schools.
 In July 2008, the two voluntary aided middle schools (Archbishop King Catholic Middle School and Trinity Church of England Middle School), which are both located on Wellington Road in Carisbrooke, closed and reopened in September of the same year as Christ the King College, and from September 2009, kept on its Year 8 pupils of the previous academic year as Year 9 pupils and started the transition from middle school to secondary school age range.
 In line with the rest of the Island, September 2009 was the last year in which a Year 5 was admitted to the Christ the King College.
 Instead, all Year 5 pupils, and then consequently Year 6 pupils, on the island remained in primary schools from September 2010 onwards.

 Additionally, Kitbridge Middle School became federated with Downside Middle School, and the two schools both became Downside Middle School, but were split across the two separate campuses in Newport; Furrlongs Campus and Kitbridge Campus.

 All middle schools on the island, other than Christ The King College, closed for pupils as of 21 July 2011.
 Instead of the four years at middle school, children have been given 2 extra years in primary school and then move straight onto secondary school.
 Children already in middle school transferred straight to the new secondary schools at the start of the next academic year, whether they are in year 6, 7 or 8.